 There is no cumulative maximum for all deductible, coinsurance or co-payment charges to a waiver participant.

-There is a cumulative maximum for all deductible, coinsurance or co-payment \bigcirc charges to a waiver participant.

-Specify the cumulative maximum and the time period to which the maximum applies:
+0 There is a cumulative maximum for all deductible, coinsurance or co-payment charges to a waiver participant.
+Specify the cumulative maximum and the time period to which the maximum applies: b.
 Other State Requirement for Cost Sharing.
-Specify whether the State imposes a premium, enrollment b. fee or similar cost sharing on waiver participants.
-Select one:

-$\sqrt{}$ No. The State does not impose a premium, enrollment fee, or similar cost-sharing arrangement on waiver participants.
-Yes.
-The State imposes a premium, enrollment fee or similar cost-sharing arrangement. ()Describe in detail the cost sharing arrangement, including: (a) the type of cost sharing (e.g., premium, enrollment fee); (b) the amount of charge and how the amount of the charge is related to total gross family income (c) the groups of participants subject to cost-sharing and the groups who are excluded; and (d) the mechanisms for the collection of cost-sharing and reporting the amount collected on the CMS 64:
+Specify whether the State imposes a p fee or similar cost sharing on waiver participants.
+Select one: e Requirement for Cost Sharing.
+Specify whether the State imposes a premium, enrollment ar cost sharing on waiver participants.
+Select one: No. The State does not impose a premium, enrollment fee, or similar cost-sharing arrangement on waiver participants.
+C Yes s.
+The State imposes a premium, enrollment fee or similar cost-sharing arrangement. to to scribe in detail the cost sharing arrangement, including: (a) the type of cost sharing (e.g., mium, enrollment fee); (b) the amount of charge and how the amount of the charge is related otal gross family income (c) the groups of participants subject to cost-sharing and the groups of are excluded; and (d) the mechanisms for the collection of cost-sharing and reporting the bunt collected on the CMS 64: